gabrielalao/gabrielalao/README.md

-##  Software Engineer
+##  Javascript Engineer

-## React, Next.js,  React Native, Angular, Node.js Developer, PHP, Java, Project Management, Symfony & Mentor
+## React, Next.js,  React Native, Angular, Vue, Node.js & Express.JS

 Experienced ecommerce Developer with over 12 years of expertise in developing and integrating marketplace applications.
 Proficient in modern web technologies and platforms, with a strong background in full-stack development, API integration, and performance optimization.
 Demonstrated ability to lead projects, streamline operations, and enhance customer experiences.
 Seeking a role to leverage my skills in building robust e-commerce solutions.